Often, it seems, those women were underage — girls, not women.

 "It was worth every minute, truly," she says.
 "He was a beautiful person and he touched my life, deeply."

 Journalist Jim DeRogatis was the pop music critic at the Sun-Times when someone anonymously shipped two sex tapes starring R. Kelly to the paper.
-When DeRogatis described the case against R. Kelly to our former sister paper Village Voice two years ago, he used the descriptor "stomach-churning."
+When DeRogatis described the case against R. Kelly to our former sister paper Village Voice about a decade ago, he used the descriptor "stomach-churning."

 "Dozens of girls — not one, not two, dozens — with harrowing lawsuits," he said.
 "The videotapes — and not just one videotape, numerous videotapes.
 And not Tommy Lee/Pam Anderson, Kardashian fun video.
 You watch the video for which he was indicted and there is the disembodied look of the rape victim.
 He orders her to call him Daddy.
 He urinates in her mouth and instructs her at great length on how to position herself to receive his 'gift.'
 It's a rape that you're watching.
 So we're not talking about rock star